Cartographic-Techniques/2024-2025-T1/03 Finding Data/01 QuickOSM.md

 ### 7. Advanced Tips
 - **Combining Multiple Queries**: Use the **Key/Value** fields to create complex queries like `highway=primary` and `surface=paved`.
 - **Custom Overpass API**: If you are frequently getting "Too many requests" errors, consider using a custom Overpass API server.

-### Conclusion
-QuickOSM is a powerful tool for integrating OSM data into your GIS projects.
-With this plugin, you can easily download and analyze geographic data from OpenStreetMap directly within QGIS.
-Experiment with different queries and use cases to fully leverage the potential of OSM data in your projects.